What legal entity should I buy my property into?

 Everything that you own will go into a ‘fund’ called your estate.
 You will need to pay fees for everything including:

-To give yourself as little liability as possible, it would make sense to let someone or something else own your properties and allow you to benefit from them.
+Minimize your liability by letting another entity own your properties.
+This way, you can still benefit from them.
 Generally, it’s acceptable to register both a trust and a company and structure it in the following way:

-As you technically don’t own the company or the trust, it makes sense that you can distance yourself from these structures financially and legally – yet you control the trust, and indirectly the control of the company.
+You technically don’t own the company or the trust.
+It makes sense that you can distance yourself from these structures financially and legally.
+Yet, you control the trust.
+Indirectly, you also control the company.

 Can I transfer my property to a different entity?